 We've all been there: touring that art gallery with the overly-critical companion who insists "Hmph!
-This is art worth millions of dollars?
-I could do that on a scratch pad in bed as I'm falling asleep!", or at the auto garage with the same companion (who has never changed a vehicle's oil in their life) who is complaining that you are paying way too much for your full service oil change, or out to lunch with that same buddy of yours complaining that you shouldn't pay that much for a sandwich because they could make you a better one for 75% less money with ingredients from the grocery store.
+This art is worth millions of dollars?
+I could do that on a scratch pad in bed as I'm falling asleep!", or at the auto garage with the same companion (who has never changed a vehicle's oil in their life) who is complaining that you are paying way too much for your full service oil change, or out to lunch with that same buddy of yours complaining that you shouldn't pay that much for a sandwich because he or she could go back home and make you a better one for 75% less money with ingredients from the grocery store.
 I know this because for many years of my life I lived like this as well.
 It was all about Why should I pay THAT when I could do it myself for cheaper?!
 Doesn't everyone feel this way?
 How in the world can this business that is charging people for this good/service stay in operation?!?!!?!!

-You see, just because someone CAN do or produce something themselves cheaper than an option that is commercially available doesn't mean that they WILL, or, perhaps even more importantly, that they will WANT TO!
+You see, just because someone CAN do or produce something themselves cheaper than an option that is commercially available doesn't mean that he or she WILL, or, perhaps even more importantly, that he or she will WANT TO!
 Going on a picnic to the park?
 You can make a bag of ice in your freezer at home and dump it in your cooler.
 Afraid to drink your tap water?
 You can boil and filter your tap water yourself.
 Looking for some aloe vera to dab on that bruise of yours?
 Grow your own plant - aloe vera is (almost) about as foolproof and hardy as they come even for someone without a green thumb!
 But despite all this, the bagged ice, bottled water, and commercially packaged ready-to-use aloe vera products industries are all thriving on a global scale in this modern 21st Century world we live in.

 Are you scared your business idea will fail just because other people are doing it?
 My advice: don't be.
-Don't try to talk yourself out of a business idea just because it isn't the latest and greatest thing that no one else has thought of yet and there is going to be a fireworks show at your launch.
-Just because you feel that the market is flooded, everyone either has it, can do it themselves, or won't pay you do to it isn't reason enough to throw in the towel (although these are mighty good thoughts take note of and keep in mind).
+Don't try to talk yourself out of a business idea just because it isn't the latest and greatest thing that no one else has thought of yet and there isn't going to be a fireworks show at your launch.
+Just because you feel that the market is flooded, everyone either has it, can do it themselves, or won't pay you do to it isn't reason enough to throw in the towel (although these are mighty good thoughts to take note of and keep in mind).
 Just because what you have to offer is something that anyone (seemingly) could do or make for themselves doesn't mean that it isn't a viable business idea.

 There are plenty of businesses out there in this world that offer goods and services "normal" "everyday" people could do or make for themselves.
-And don't fall into the trap of thinking that all businesses of this nature are automatically all small struggling businesses with their owners living campgrounds!
+And don't fall into the trap of thinking that all businesses of this nature are automatically all small struggling businesses with their owners living in campgrounds!
 In fact, many large corporations do this - from large agri-businesses, to large pharma, to mega international retail chains that sell things you could do or make at your work bench or in your kitchen for pennies.
 But yet these businesses thrive!

 Let's use the Internet as another example.
 If you are my age or older you have witnessed the birth of the mainstream Internet (for the masses) as we know it now.
 It is easy for someone my age or older to look at the world of making money online today in the 21st Century with a large dose of (dare I say, fairly healthy) skepticism and say that the world of e-commerce is flooded.
 I didn't get in on ground floor in the 90s so now I'm out of luck!
-Just type in the phrase make money online into a 21st Century search engine and look at all that millions of hits you get.
+Just type in the phrase make money online into a 21st Century search engine and look at all those millions of hits you get.
 Everyone is doing it!
 But I say, look on the flip side as well.
 Just because you got a million hits for make money online, there are billions of people in this world, and more and more of them are still becoming connected to the Internet everyday (yes, it's true, still today).
 So, no, when viewed in the proper context, no, not everyone is doing it.

 International K-12 Educator,